northbasin/info/content/biological_resources/plants/non_native.md

 # Invasive Plants

 Since the project site is landfill, there is little naturally occurring native seedbank.
 Most of the plants present are non-native plants introduced in the fill or spread by wind, vehicles, or animals.
-Some of the more common and aggressive invasives are listed here.
+The mix of species and relative abundance changes over time.
+Some of the more common and aggressive invasives present as of June 2025 are listed here, in (very roughly) decreasing order of abundance.

 ## _Phalaris aquatica_ (Harding grass)